 Waiver: This clause allows the parties to give up certain legal rights such as the right to sue.
 It is contained in all arbitration clauses.
 When you sign a binding arbitration agreement, you give up the right to sue in a court of law.
-These clauses are so common now and many people do not realize what they are giving up when they agree to them.
+These clauses are very common, but many people do not realize what they are giving up when they agree to them.
 Our Constitution guarantees the right to access the court system.
-By signing an arbitration clause, you give up that right.
+By signing an arbitration clause, however, you give up that right.
 Big business has pushed this waiver into most contracts.
-Know what you are giving up, or argue against the insertion of the clause.
+Know what you are giving up or argue against the insertion of the clause.

 The last time I signed a contract (after I read the entire contract), I made sure that the other party answered all of my questions regarding each provision.
 If I didn't like the answer, we changed the terms.
 Not all contracts are negotiable in this way, but many are.
 Do not be afraid to ask all the questions that you need to in order to fully understand the document and its implications.

 The Bottom Line